GSA/centers-of-excellence/about/team.md

         bio: >-
           Nick Lundin has 8 years of experience working with and leading teams within the DoD.
 At the CoE, Nick provides software product management expertise to partner agencies by helping their teams better understand and manage stakeholders, key product metrics, and external measures of effectiveness to identify growth opportunities and iterate from customer feedback.
 Prior to joining, Nick worked with the Air Force’s Kessel Run, helping them scale their software development teams and practices as well as accelerate product market fit and user adoption.
         linkedin: nick-lundin
-      - name: Victoria Wales
-        img:  VictoriaWales19.jpg
-        bio: >-
-          Victoria Wales has over 15 years of strategic integrated communications and public affairs experience, 8 with the General Services Administration.
-At the CoE, Wales oversees the brand strategy, digital communications, storytelling, and partnership coordination with customer agencies.
-She is also managing and supporting workforce solutions in Organizational Change Management.
-Wales has extensive content strategy, social media strategy, and employee engagement experience.
-Wales is multilingual, and has supported public service products in partnership with over 25 federal agencies to reach and engage underserved communities.
-Wales has a Bachelor's from American University in Print Journalism, and is currently earning an MPH at the Milken Institute School of Public Health.
-        linkedin: victoria-bitzer
   - title: Centers of Excellence Leads
     people:
       - name: Anil 'Neil' Chaudhry